-If you take one of my favorite plays ever ever, The Front Page, you don’t really want to acknowledge the fact that everything is highly artificial, even thought Hecht and MacArthur were taking real life as their base for everything that happens in the play, because life is first draft and theater is final draft.
+If you take one of my favorite plays ever, The Front Page, you don’t really want to acknowledge the fact that everything is highly artificial, even though Hecht and MacArthur were taking real life as their base for everything that happens in the play, because life is first draft and theater is final draft.

 Theater and movies are both collaborative, but are they collaborative in the same ways?

 They’re really different in philosophy and principle.
 I know it’s a bit of a truism, but I do think that in film the writer does more often exist to serve the director, rather than the other way around.

 I’m a rather conservative person, so this is an old-fashioned thing to say, but in theater, it’s as though everyone exists to serve the writer.
 That becomes less true as one gets farther into Europe.